mautic/developer-documentation-new/README.md

 [![Link to YouTube video with explanation of the current developer documentation structure][YouTube video image]][YouTube video URL]

+## Build documentation locally

+The following provides instructions for how to install Read the Docs in a local dev environment and build from this local repository so that you can write and visualize docs without pushing to the remote.

+1. Install Python 3 for your OS if not already installed
+2. Install Sphinx `pip install sphinx`
+3. Install sphinx-rtd-theme `pip install sphinx-rtd-theme`
+4. CD into the docs directory `cd [path to this repo]/docs`
+5. Run `make html`
+6. This will generate HTML in docs/build/html.
+Setup a web server with the web root as docs/build/html or open docs/build/html/index.html in a browser.

 [ReadTheDocs]: <https://readthedocs.org>
 [Legacy dev docs]: <https://github.com/mautic/developer-documentation>
 [dennisameling GH profile]: <https://github.com/dennisameling>